Hiring out horses

 If you hire out horses which are not ridden, you may need an animal exhibition licence.

-Before making an application you should read through the DEFRA guidance notes below.
-It provides general and specific licence conditions that are attached to the licence and information on how to meet each required standard.
+Before making an application you should read through the guidance notes below from DEFRA (the Department for Environment Food and Rural Affairs).
+The guidance notes provide general and specific licence conditions, and information on how to meet each required standard.

 How to apply